jzucker2/BeKindRewind/README.md

 [![License](https://img.shields.io/cocoapods/l/BeKindRewind.svg?style=flat)](http://cocoapods.org/pods/BeKindRewind)
 [![Platform](https://img.shields.io/cocoapods/p/BeKindRewind.svg?style=flat)](http://cocoapods.org/pods/BeKindRewind)

-Simple XCTest subclass for recording and replaying network events for integration testing
+Easy XCTestCase subclass for recording and replaying network events for integration testing

 ## Features

-* Easy recording and replaying
+* Easy recording and replaying of network events
-* Easy to fail tests when network requests don't match recorded requests (can set level easily)
+* Provides full functionality in a simple XCTestCase subclass
-* Can create custom matchers for matching recorded responses to requests
+* Can create custom matchers for building network stubs
-* Provides everything in an XCTest subclass

 ## Description
-This is a simple testing framework for recording and replaying network calls for automated integration testing.
-In order to reduce stubbing, it records live network requests and responses and then replays them in subsequent runs, stubbing the network requests (thanks to the fabulous [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs)) so that your software can run in peace.
+This is an easy testing framework for recording and replaying network events for automated integration testing.
+In order to reduce tedium around creating network stubs, it records live network requests and responses and then replays them in subsequent runs (thanks to the fabulous [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs)) so that your software can in continunous integration without flakiness.

 ## Usage